rikmohlmann/rikmohlmann/README.md

 - 👋 Hi, I’m @rikmohlmann
 - 👀 I’m a visua artist, music composer and gamedev
-- 🌱 I’m currently learning godot, gdscript, autogen, p5, processing.py
+- 🌱 I’m currently learning godot, gdscript, autogen, p5, supercollider, processing.py
 - 💞️ I’m looking to collaborate on all this
 - 📫 How to reach me [...](https://www.instagram.com/rikmohlmann/)